Creating quality content is no walk in the park.

 The agency’s site may be full of accolades and positive testimonials, but you’re going to want to do your research.
 What are others saying about it?
 Go well beyond the agency’s own site to find independent reviews and commentary.

 When you’ve finally stumbled upon an agency that ticks all the boxes, it’s time to pull the trigger.
 Look for fast response times, and top-notch customer service.
-If they can’t respond to your initial enquiries with due diligence, chances are you should go back to the drawing board.
+If they can’t respond to your initial inquiries with due diligence, chances are you should go back to the drawing board.

-There’s no two ways about it, if you’re looking for content that doesn’t break the bank, freelancers are the cheaper option.
+There are no two ways about it, if you’re looking for content that doesn’t break the bank, freelancers are the cheaper option.
 Their rates are usually negotiable, and don’t reflect the overheads of an agency; that is to say, you’re not paying for office spaces, additional staff, etc. Freelancers typically charge per hour, or per word, and may request a monthly retainer fee.

 As long as you find a reliable freelancer, you can trust that they will take your deadline as verbatim.
 Freelancers can deliver lightning-fast turnaround times, and this makes them the best bet for short-term projects.